rizhkh/HeuGridExplore/README.md

 Download the files in one folder, compile in your JDK IDE and run.

 ### Notes
-If it encounter any sort of error, try running again.
-Program makes use of A star algorithm and calculating heuristic and manhattan values.
+Makes use of A star algorithm and calculating heuristic and manhattan values.